Dylan Wenzel-Halls

-Dylan Wenzel-Halls (born 15 December 1997) is an Australian Professional soccer player who plays for the Malaysia Super League club Penang.
+Dylan Wenzel-Halls (born 15 December 1997) is an Australian professional soccer player who plays for the Malaysia Super League club Kuching City.

 Club career

 Youth career

 Wenzel-Halls played youth football at local club Ipswich Knights, played in their under-8 team through to under-15 team at Brisbane Lions and then at Olympic FC from 2013 to 2015, and with Brisbane Roar youth in 2016.

 Western Pride

 In the 2017 NPL Queensland grand final, Wenzel-Halls scored an 89th-minute free kick against Moreton Bay United, winning the match 2–1 and securing Pride’s first piece of silverware.
 He was named in the 2017 NPL QLD Team of the Year, and won the 2018 Queensland NPL Golden Boot with 24 goals in 14 games.

 While playing for Western Pride, Wenzel-Halls broke the record for the most goals scored in a single National Premier Leagues match, scoring seven goals in a 15–0 win over Sunshine Coast.